charliedevelopment/vagrant-craft-environment/README.md

 Open a shell/prompt and navigate to the Vagrant environment directory.
 Run `vagrant up` to start the guest virtual machine.
 The initial install process will take a while as it downloads the CentOS image, installs several packages, makes configuration changes, and ultimately sets up Craft.

+> **Important:** There may be an issue mounting the shared `workspace` directory on first installation, if this happens, check the *Doomsday Scenarios* section at the bottom of this document.

 That's all you need to do, once finished your Craft installation will be ready to use at [192.168.33.10](http://192.168.33.10/admin).
 The default Craft username is **admin** and the password is **craftdev**.

 Keep in mind that the initial install of craft (at least the release candidate versions) will not come with any default sections/fields/templates, and thus 404 on visiting anything but the control panel.